ihodes/loch/DOCUMENTATION.markdown

 If a validator is a Function, `validates` will check that the function applied to the value of the corresponding key in `json` returns `true`.

+You may have as many validation functions in that array.
+The first error returned will be reported.

 If a validator is an Array of an object, it will check that the value of the corresponding key in `json` is an array and that all the object